 30 Day Budget

 You can rent an open air loft on the beach in Koh Samui, Thailand for 150 baht per day ($5).
 Negotiate staying for one month and get it for 3,000 baht.
 See Dave at Acoustic Cafe in Lamai.
 Have him cook you a delicious burger and discuss the loft.

 Eat a lot of Thai food.
 It’s tasty.
 Buying food from the places where the locals eat will save you lots of money.
 You can get a filling Thai meal for around three bucks really easily from a lot of different places.
 For dessert try a Banana Pancake from a street vendor and see what Jack Johnson was talking about.

 As glamorous as, “retiring to a tropical island and living on a beach” sounds, it’s actually only fun for the first day or so.
-Traveling is meant to be fun and by living ultra-cheap you can have some extra money to enjoy yourself with.
+Traveling should be fun and by living ultra-cheap you can have some extra money to enjoy yourself with.
 At bars you will be overcharged and may pay as much as (gasp) $3/beer.
 The less touristy the bar, the cheaper the drinks will be. $2/beer is a safe guess.
 So in a month, if all you like to do is drink, you can drink 10 beers a night every other night.
 Note: Buying the same beer from the grocery store will cost about 1/4 as much per beer.
-Assuming you buy local beer, not Heineken.
+Assuming you buy local beer, not fucking Heineken.